starburst1977/readium/README.md

 ## If your Ghost blog is self hosted:
 1. Copy the contents of the .zip file into /content/themes/.
 2. You need to restart your Ghost instance.
 After that you can switch themes inside your Ghost admin (http://your.domain.com/ghost/settings/general/).
 Scroll down and choose "Chiara" from the theme dropdown.
-3. Now you can customize your logo, langing page image (if you choose to have one), as well as user images and texts to fit the theme.
+3. Now you can customize your logo, langing page image (if you choose to have one), as well as user images and texts to fit the theme)
 4. Have fun.

 ## If your Ghost blog is hosted on the Ghost hosting platform: